open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/timing-metrics.md

 conventions, the labels should follow the attribute guidelines found in those semantic conventions, with the following caveats:

-1. Do not include any high-cardinality attributes, or replace them with a low-cardinality substitution.
+1. Avoid including any high-cardinality attributes, or replace them with a low-cardinality substitution.
 2. Replace non-string values with reasonable string representations when possible, and do not include attributes that cannot be easily represented as a